Getty Images/iStockphoto

 Docker Compose streamlines container application deployments.
 Dig into the tool and see how the use of environment variables can hone the process further.

-The word Docker is synonymous with containerized applications and image files, so it's easy to forget that the company that developed the technology, Docker, has built a complete container application environment and set of development tools.
+Docker is synonymous with containerized applications and image files, so it's easy to forget that the company that developed the technology has built a complete container application environment and set of development tools.

-Docker Compose simplifies the containerized-application deployment process by combining multi-container configuration into one file that IT admins invoke with a single command -- rather than a series of files and restrictive steps.
-To do this, Docker Compose uses environment variables, which are an abstraction layer -- found in every programming language -- that enables IT admins to adjust parameters without altering the underlying code.
-These environment variables enable IT to generalize their configurations to apply to a variety of contexts, making them more flexible and reusable.
+Docker Compose simplifies the containerized-application deployment process by combining multi-container configurations into one file that IT admins invoke with a single command rather than a series of files and restrictive steps.
+To do this, Docker Compose uses environment variables.
+An abstraction layer found in every programming language, environment variables enables IT admins to adjust parameters without altering the underlying code.
+These environment variables let IT generalize their configurations to apply to a variety of contexts, making them more flexible and reusable.

 Intro to Docker Compose